The-Balance-FFXIV/balance-static/content/encounters/p1s.md

 A heavy raidwide AoE that deals magic damage.
 Changes the arena to a circle, with different coloured areas.

+**Aetherchain**

+Erichthonios will summon either red orbs or white orbs around him, which indicate the sections of the floor that will blow up.

 **Aetherflail**

-Erichthonios will summon either red orbs or white orbs around him, which indicate the sections of the floor that will blow up.
-In addition, he will do two **Pitiless Flail** mechanics, with one being a Sickle (left/right) and the other being Morningstar (out) or Chakram (in).
+Erichthonios will do Aetherchain's orb mechanic.
+In addition, he will do two **Gaoler's Flail** mechanics, with one being a Sickle (left/right) and the other being Morningstar (out) or Chakram (in).

 **Shackles of Time**